agarella/template-scala-parallel-similaruser/Quickstart.md

 Recommendations are made dynamically in *real-time* based on the most recent user preference you provide in the *Query*.
 You can, therefore, recommend users to visitors without knowing a long history about them.

-You can also use this template to build the popular feature of Facebook: **"Friend suggestions..."** quickly.
+You can also use this template to build the popular feature of Facebook: **"People you may know"** quickly.
 Help your customers find more users by providing them suggestions of users similar to them.

 ## Usage